 Missile Alert Facilities

-Underground launch control centers, called Missile Alert Facilities (MAF), that are within miles of the missile silos, control missile launch for 10 silos.
+Underground launch control centers, called Missile Alert Facilities (MAF), that are within miles of the missile silos, control missile launch for 10 silos normally, and up to 50 silos if necessary.
 The MAF and its ten silos is called a ‘flight’.
 If those centers fail to carry out a launch order, specially-configured E‑6B airborne command posts, nicknamed ‘Doomsday Planes’, can take over.

 Figure 2 shows a satellite view of a MAF.
 The central buiding houses the elevator to take the missileers down to the underground control center.
 Ther are also sleeping quarters and eating areas above ground.
 There's a garage for vehicles.
 The green pond in the upper-right of the photo is the ‘poo pond’ that processes waste.
 A helicopter pad is shown in the lower portion of the photo.